| Unpacking the complexities The larger pharmaceutical and medical device manufacturing

 automatic sensing of all components individually and together

+to check the assembly.
 A clear description of how the parts can be identified

 and how the information is to be logged or verified is essential